mnzaki/coolsoft-13-wiki/Conventions-and-Guidelines.md

 ```
 Params (short for parameters) should include all parameters/arguments passed to the method, and also things like `+params['username']+` for example, which is defined locally for the scope of the method but not passed as an actual argument.

-If there are no parameters, then your documentation should like so:
+If there are no parameters, then your documentation should look like so:
 ```
 # This is what the method does, it's a very brief description of the action
 # Params: None